renpy/renpy/sphinx/source/layeredimage.rst

         "augustina_nose_mark"

 Each layer must have a displayable given.
 It can also be given these properties:

+`if_all`
+    A string or list of strings giving the names of attributes.
+If this is present, this condition is only considered if all of the named attributes are present.

+`if_any`
+    A string or list of strings giving the names of attributes.
+If this is present, this condition is only considered if any of the named attributes are present.

+`if_not`
+    A string or list of strings giving the names of attributes.
+If this is present, this condition is only considered if none of the named attributes are present.

 :ref:`transform properties <transform-properties>`
     If present, these are used to construct a transform that is applied